DarshanGowda25/ToDoApplication/README.md

 ### Slack Integration

-- 1.Go to your Slack Workspace > Apps > Incoming Webhooks
+- Go to your Slack Workspace > Apps > Incoming Webhooks
-- 2.Create a new webhook, select a channel
+- Create a new webhook, select a channel
-- 3.Copy the webhook URL
+- Copy the webhook URL
-- 4.Paste it into your application.properties
+- Paste it into your application.properties

 ###  LLM Setup with OpenRouter

-1.Create a free account at https://openrouter.ai
+- Create a free account at https://openrouter.ai
-2.Go to API Keys and generate one
+- Go to API Keys and generate one
-3.Add the following in application.properties
+- Add the following in application.properties

+### Design & Architecture Decisions

+#### Modular Structure

+- backend/: Handles business logic, API, Slack, LLM
+- frontend/: Handles UI, state, React Query, API integration

+#### Lazy LLM Call

 The LLM is only called when the "Summarize" button is clicked → optimized token usage and cost efficiency

 ### screent shots
 ![Screenshot 2025-05-23 121149](https://github.com/user-attachments/assets/32adab3b-70a5-43fa-8775-42895fde5654)